Claire Lacombe: Revolutionary career

+Society of Revolutionary Republican Women

 Club patriotique de femmes, gouache by Jean-Baptiste Lesueur, 1791, musée Carnavalet.

-In February, 1793, Lacombe and another female revolutionary, Pauline Léon, founded ‘the most famous of women’s clubs,’ the Society of Revolutionary Republican Women.
+In February, 1793, Lacombe and another female revolutionary, Pauline Léon, founded "the most famous of women’s clubs," the Society of Revolutionary Republican Women.
 Composed chiefly of working-class women, the Society was aligned with the most militant revolutionaries, the sans-culottes and enragés.
-They "demanded not just the execution of royalty and the rooting out of the aristocracy, but a social and economic program, ... to restrict ... the speculator, the stock-jobber, the hoarder, and to enact a system of fixed, 'just' prices, controlled markets and supplies."
+They "demanded not just the execution of royalty and the rooting out of the aristocracy, but a social and economic program to restrict… the speculator, the stock-jobber, the hoarder, and to enact a system of fixed, 'just' prices, controlled markets and supplies."
 In this sense, the Revolutionary Republicans' programme was, in the first instance, economic and not overtly feminist.
 However, they did demand that the universal male suffrage created in the Constitution of 1793 (but not implemented) be extended to women.
 The Society also functioned as a fighting force, and employed violent tactics to intimidate people that they considered to be anti-revolutionaries.

 Almost from the outset, the French Revolution, including its most radical elements, encountered difficulties incorporating women's rights into their broader principles of human rights.
 This debate took place within a societal context in which women of all classes were almost entirely without political or civil rights.
 For example, women had no right to vote; men had total legal authority over their wives; and female children received a non-existent or inferior education relative to males.
 When the women from the bourgeoisie asked to be included in the emerging framework of human rights, the reigning institutions (including the Jacobian political movement) were initially quite receptive.
 Indeed, many bourgeois demands were enacted into law, such as the promulgation in 1792 of a divorce decree; setting the age of legal majority at 21 for both sexes; and establishing the right of women to testify in certain civil suits.
-But when working class women started to militate by asking for 'disruptive' measures to increase the supply of bread in cities and to prevent price fixing and hoarding, this support evaporated.
+But when working-class women started to militate by asking for "disruptive" measures to increase the supply of bread in cities and to prevent price fixing and hoarding, this support evaporated.

 Despite the deeply entrenched chauvinism of the time, there were a few men among the revolutionaries who supported the fight for women's rights.
 One of these was Théophile Leclerc, with whom Lacombe lived for a while, until he left her to marry Pauline Léon.

 Demise of the Society

-The political scene during the Reign of Terror involved both physical and verbal violence by many elements of the Revolution.
-The main factions consisted of: